christopher-wolff-zz/reddit-analysis/project/project.md

 It appears that the post scores follow something resembling a beta distribution.
 The average score is 58.66 and the standard deviation is 1027.86.
 The highest score by any post in December 2017 is 166121 by [this](http://www.reddit.com/r/gaming/comments/7m13gd/as_a_teen_in_the_80s_my_conservative_godfearing/) post, which is about the game Dungeons & Dragons.

-### Feature Engineering
+#### Feature Engineering

 We would like to build a model that predicts a post's score from various features, so we need to decide which features we want to look at.
 We start by creating a variable that denotes the total uptime of the post, i.e. the difference between the time it was retrieved and the time it was created.
 Both of these quantitites are given as the number of seconds from a time origin, so we can simply compute the difference between the two and convert the result into hours, as that will be a more interpretable quantity.

 Next, we want to have a variable that denotes the length of the title as well as the body text of each post.
 Hence, we compute the number of characters in `title` and store it in a new variable `title_length`.

-We would like to include the `subreddit` variable, but there are 1000000 levels which will increase the model complexity drastically.
+We would like to include the `subreddit` variable, but there are 64531 levels which will increase the model complexity too much.
 Hence, we only include indicator variables for the nine most popular subreddits we explored earlier as well as one additional level called "other".

 We will also include the two variables we created earlier -- `sent_class` and `animal` -- as well as `gilded`, `stickied`, and `num_comments`.
 Next, we remove posts where the score is hidden or any of the predictor variables are missing.

-This leaves us with 995003 posts out of the original 1000000.
+This leaves us with 995003 posts out of the original 1,000,000.

+#### Modeling

 Our first approach will be a linear model, optimized using backward selection by AIC.

     ## Start:  AIC=1.4e+07
     ## score ~ uptime + title_length + gilded + stickied + num_comments +